Indications

 Administration

-Depending on the cannabinoid, the route of administration will vary.
+Depending on the cannabinoid, the route of administration varies.
 Medical cannabinoids are generally administered orally as a capsule or liquid suspension.
 Dronabinol is available as a capsule in 2.5mg, 5mg, and 10mg strengths in addition to an oral 5mg/mL formulation.
-The medication is generally taken twice daily an hour before meals with titration from the initial dose performed gradually based on tolerability and response.[20]
+The medication is generally taken twice daily an hour before meals, with titration from the initial dose performed gradually based on tolerability and response.[20]
 Nabilone is available as a 1mg capsule and may be taken 2 to 3 times daily, depending on the provider and patient preference.
-Finally, cannabidiol is available as an oral solution at 100 mg/mL and may be taken twice daily, starting at 2.5 mg/kg/day and titrated as patient response and tolerability dictate.
+Finally, cannabidiol is available as an oral solution at 100 mg/mL and may be taken twice daily, starting at 2.5 mg/kg/day, and titrated as patient response and tolerability dictate.

 Cannabinoids may also be administered orally via incorporation in consumed food products such as infused teas or oils or via inhalation by smoking cannabis or marijuana.[20]
-Products containing THC are almost always illicit, carrying a Schedule I classification by the US Drug Enforcement Agency (DEA), and are therefore are available only on black markets.
+Products containing THC are almost always illicit, carrying a Schedule I classification by the United States Drug Enforcement Agency, and are, therefore, ar,e available only on black markets.
 However, CBD has gained popularity in recent years and is available over the counter.
 Although smoking cannabis is traditionally the most common method of cannabinoid administration, vaporization with e-cigarettes is continuing to become more popular, offering a more rapid, less carcinogenic method of delivering cannabinoids from the lungs into the bloodstream.[21]
-Finally, although sublingual, rectal, ocular, transdermal, and aerosol deliveries have seen research, a paucity of literature regarding their use has mitigated their practical application.
+Finally, although sublingual, rectal, ocular, transdermal, and aerosol deliveries have seen research, a lack of literature regarding their use has mitigated their practical application.

 Adverse Effects

-Over the long-term, heavy cannabinoid abuse has correlated in numerous adverse health conditions, including:
+Over the long term, heavy cannabinoid abuse has correlated with numerous adverse health conditions, including:

-In addition to the above, other adverse effects of cannabinoids include hypersensitivity reactions to active cannabinoids in specific formulations or constituent components (e.g., capsules or inactive additives) or disulfiram reaction (nausea, vomiting, abdominal cramping, and headache) with concurrent disulfiram or metronidazole use.
+In addition to the above, other adverse effects of cannabinoids include hypersensitivity reactions to active cannabinoids in specific formulations or constituent components (eg, capsules or inactive additives) or disulfiram reactions (nausea, vomiting, abdominal cramping, and headache) with concurrent disulfiram or metronidazole use.

 Contraindications

-Contraindications to cannabinoids are few but include hypersensitivity to specific medications, cannabinoids generally, constituent components of specific formulations (e.g., sesame seed oil in capsules or other inactive ingredients), and recent administration of products containing disulfiram or metronidazole within two weeks.[27]
+Contraindications to cannabinoids are few but include hypersensitivity to specific medications, cannabinoids generally, constituent components of specific formulations (eg, sesame seed oil in capsules or other inactive ingredients), and recent administration of products containing disulfiram or metronidazole within 2 weeks.[27]
 Some have also posited that concurrent anxiety or mood disorders or personal/family history of psychotic disorders such as schizophrenia may also be a contraindication.[28]

 Monitoring